niklasfi/radioman/README.md

     sudo systemctl enable feedme-core

+If you kept the `StandardOutput` setting in your service file, you can follow feedme-core's logs using

+    sudo journalctl -u feedme-core -f -o cat

 ## Isn't this totally overengineered?

 Of course it is!
 It all started out with a simple recording script which was called via cron jobs at regular intervals.
 For reference, this is it: